kshitij-dev16/Python-Lab/Experiment 1/README.md

 Conclusion
 The program effectively calculates statistical data from multiple integer inputs.

-Theory
+###   Theory
 The area of a circle is calculated using the mathematical formula:
-A
-r
-e
-a
-=
-π
-r
-2
+Area=πr2
 In this program, we use 3.14 as the constant for π and r as the radius provided by the user.

 Steps
-1.⁠ ⁠Accept the radius (
+1.⁠ ⁠Accept the radius (r) as input.
-r
-) as input.
 2.⁠ ⁠Convert the input to an integer.
-3.⁠ ⁠Calculate the area using the formula 3.14
+3.⁠ ⁠Calculate the area using the formula 3.14∗r∗r
-∗
-r
-∗
-r
-.
 4.⁠ ⁠Print the final area.

 Conclusion
 The program demonstrates the implementation of geometric formulas using Python variables.